-WHY SIGNIFICANT HOW OUR AUDIT ADDRESSED THE KEY AUDIT MATTER The Group's key revenue streams are Our procedures included: management and performance fees earned by Platinum Investment Management Limited (PIML), a consolidated subsidiary, through the Recalculating management fees, on a sample basis, in accordance with contractual arrangements.
-Investment Management Agreements in place with Platinum Funds and other investment vehicles.
-Assessing the performance fees recognised for the period to 30 June 2022 from investments vehicles on a For the year ended 30 June 2022, management fees were \$246,004,000 and performance fees were \$6,665,000. sample basis, and evaluating whether they met the relevant revenue recognition criteria.
-This included assessing the inputs into the calculation model, testing its mathematical accuracy and examining the methodology applied in accordance with contractual arrangements.
-Due to the quantum of these revenue streams and the impact that the variability of market-based returns can have on the recognition and earning of performance fees, this was considered a key audit matter.
-Assessing the adequacy of the Disclosures relating to these revenue disclosures in Note 3 to the financial streams are included in Note 3 to the financial report. report in accordance with Australian Accounting Standards.
+Our procedures included:

+- Recalculating management fees, on a sample basis, in accordance with contractual arrangements. - Assessing the performance fees recognised for the period to 30 June 2022 from investments vehicles on a sample basis, and evaluating whether they met the relevant revenue recognition criteria.
+This included assessing the inputs into the calculation model, testing its mathematical accuracy and examining the methodology applied in accordance with contractual arrangements. - Assessing the adequacy of the disclosures in Note 3 to the financial report in accordance with Australian Accounting Standards.